 Kamble PD, Bava A, Shukla M, Nandanvar YS.
 First trimester bleeding and pregnancy outcome.
 Int J Reprod Contracept Obstet Gynecol 2017;6:1 48-7.

 I do my best to respond to comments within 48 hours.
 All comments are moderated.
 Please remember, I am not a doctor nor a replacement for medical care.
-I can’t tell you if you are pregnant over the Internet or tell you what’s causing your spotting.
+I can’t tell you what’s causing your spotting over the internet.
 I do have a medical background (medical assisting) and am a mother of four who struggled with infertility as well as multiple miscarriages.
 However, I am not a doctor nor claim to be one.

 You may also find helpful: